-- Are the students that completed the assessment representative of the total student population at your school or district? - If instruction shifted to remote learning, what did virtual learning look like in your school?
-For example, were certain benchmarks taught asynchronously while others were taught synchronously? - Due to the pandemic, were certain benchmarks emphasized this year or delayed? - What do you notice about the benchmark data?
+- Are the students that completed the assessment representative of the total student population at your school or district? - Where and how are specific benchmarks taught in a course's scope and sequence? - What do you notice about the benchmark data?
 What surprises you? - How does the data compare with what you saw in the classroom? - What additional information do you have about student mastery of the benchmarks? - What may be some reasons for the benchmarks that have symbols indicating performance above the "Meets" achievement levels? - What may be some underlying causes for benchmarks below the "Meets" achievement level? - Are there additional emerging themes in all the information? - What are your next steps after reviewing your benchmark data?